NET-BYU/networking-course/_pages/lab_setup.md

 ## Lab Submission

 I will be using Gradescope to grade your labs.
 You will submit your code to Gradescope and it will give you a preliminary score.
 You are allowed to fix your code and resubmit it as many times as you want before the deadline.
 I will only grade the last submission before the deadline. **There will be extra test cases that will only be used after the deadline has passed.** This is motivation to write your code as best you can and not just write code that passes the tests.

+Once you have finished the lab and your code is pushed to GitHub, go to LS and find the lab assignment.
+Click on the "Launch External Plugin".
+This will bring up Gradescope with the corresponding lab.
+Select GitHub for the submission method (if it hasn't been selected already), and select the repository and branch with the code you want to upload and submit.
+If you have not done this before, then you will have to link your GitHub account to Gradescope using the "Connect to GitHub" button.